A full characterization of invariant embeddability of unimodular planar graphs: Introduction

-For the solution of the second problem, our starting point is the construction in \cite{timar2019unimodular} for a unimodular {\it combinatorial} embedding of a URPG.
-A combinatorial version of ``locally finite'' has to be introduced, and we modify the construction in \cite{timar2019unimodular} to make sure that the unimodular combinatorial embedding is locally finite whenever $G$ has a locally finite embedding at all (Theorem \ref{theorem:unimodular_combinatorial_embedding_1_acc}).
-After obtaining the unimodular locally finite combinatorial embeddings, one has to realize it has an actual locally finite embedding into the plane.
+When there is a positive answer to the second problem, our starting point is the construction in \cite{timar2023unimodular} for a unimodular {\it combinatorial} embedding of a URPG.
+A combinatorial version of ``locally finite'' has to be introduced, and we modify the construction of \cite{timar2023unimodular} to make sure that the unimodular combinatorial embedding is locally finite whenever $G$ has a locally finite embedding at all (Theorem \ref{theorem:unimodular_combinatorial_embedding_1_acc}).
+After obtaining the unimodular locally finite combinatorial embedding, one has to realize it as an actual locally finite embedding into the plane.
 At this point, the metric imposed on the plane needs to be clarified, to make sense of what is meant by the embedding to be unimodular.
 The two natural choices are the Euclidean and the hyperbolic metric.
-Then a dichotomy result holds (Theorem \ref{thm:unimodular_embedding}), similarly to \cite{benjamini2019invariant}, but without any constraint on the number of ends of $G$.
+Then a dichotomy result holds (Theorem \ref{thm:invariant_and_unimodular_embedding}), similarly to \cite{benjamini2019invariant}.